joshuaSYSS/approxCCDegree/README.md

-# Approximating the Number of Connected Components on an Undirected Transistive Graph
+# Approximating the Number of Connected Components on an Undirected Transistive Graph in Sublinear Time

 ## Source
 This implementation is based on my [previous](https://github.com/joshuaSYSS/ApproxCC) implementation on an undirected graph.